ZaDarkSide/simpleStorage/README.md

 Return values

   * **true** - storage was flushed
-  * Error object - storage was not flushed because of an error
+  * Error object - storage was not flushed because of an error.
+See `error.code` for explanation

 ### index()